Tummy Tuck, Mini & Reverse Tummy Tucks Plastic Surgery Houston & Lake Jackson

 More often than not, poor posture is the main culprit behind an expanding abdominal area.
 To compensate for weak abdominal muscles and carry the weight, the back may become curved over time and start causing pain.
 By tightening the abdominal muscles, tummy tuck surgery can improve posture and reduce pain in the lower back area.

 ▪ Reduces Stress Urinary Incontinence

 Some women end up developing Stress Urinary Incontinence (SUI) after giving birth.
 This condition is characterized by a bladder control problem that results in uncontrollable leakage upon coughing, sneezing, exercising, or even laughing.
-While this condition has a separate treatment plan, the tummy tuck procedure has been shown to improve symptoms of urinary incontinence.
-During the surgery, the surgeon creates a slight bladder obstruction near the pelvic region using a soft tissue, which reduces incontinence.
+While this condition has a separate treatment plan, the tummy tuck procedure has been shown to improve urinary incontinence symptoms.
+During the surgery, the surgeon creates a slight bladder obstruction near the pelvic region using soft tissue, which reduces incontinence.

 ▪ Corrects Ventral Hernia

 An umbilical hernia occurs when there is a separation of the abdominal muscles beneath the belly button.
 It can happen as a result of pregnancy or rapid weight fluctuations.
 It causes the belly button to appear wider and as an “outie” as compared to an “innie.”
 During a tummy tuck , the umbilical hernia can be repaired.
 This will restore the belly button to an “innie” and minimize the chance of recurrence.
 Combining umbilical hernia repair and abdominoplasty is an ideal option to speed up recovery time and minimize medical expenses.